 Contributing your local translations

 If you end up using any of the two local methods of translation mentioned above, please consider sharing that work with the rest of the community!
-WP Ultimo is being used by hundreds of users all around the world and chances are there’s someone that speaks the same language as you in need of that translation!
+WP Ultimo is being used by thousands of users all around the world and chances are there’s someone that speaks the same language as you in need of that translation!

 If you want to contribute your translation, send an email with the .po to support (at) wpultimo.com.